goemon07/goemon07.github.io/content/activities/index.md

 ## Web Chair
 - [1st Workshop on DevSecOps Research and Opportunities (DevSecOpsRO)](https://spritz.math.unipd.it/events/2023/devSecOpsRO/), co-located with EuroS&P 2023
 - [2nd Workshop on DevSecOps Research and Opportunities (DevSecOpsRO)](https://spritz.math.unipd.it/events/2024/devSecOpsRO/), co-located with EuroS&P 2024
+- [3rd Workshop on DevSecOps Research and Opportunities (DevSecOpsRO)](https://spritz.math.unipd.it/events/2025/devSecOpsRO/), co-located with EuroS&P 2025

 ## Technical Program Committee Member
 -  [Workshop on AI for Cyber Threat Intelligence (WAITI) 2024](https://waiti-workshop.github.io/), co-located with the ACSAC 2024